sequenceiq/blog-test/source/_posts/2015-02-02-cluster-extensions-with-cloudbreak-recipes.markdown

 categories: [Cloudbreak]
 ---

-With the help of Cloudbreak it is very easy to provision Ambari clusters in the cloud from a blueprint.
+With the help of [Cloudbreak](https://cloudbreak.sequenceiq.com/) it is very easy to provision Hadoop clusters in the cloud from an Apache Ambari [blueprint](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints).
 That's cool but it is often needed to make some additional changes on the nodes, like putting a JAR file on the Hadoop classpath or run some custom scripts.
-To help with these kind of situations we are introducing the concept of Cloudbreak recipes.
+To help with these kind of situations we are introducing the concept of Cloudbreak `recipes`.
 Recipes are basically script extensions to a cluster that run on a set of nodes before or after the Ambari cluster installation.

 ## How does it work?

-Since the latest release, Cloudbreak uses [Consul](https://consul.io) for cluster membership instead of Serf so we can make use of Consul’s other features, namely events and the key-value store.
+Since the latest release, Cloudbreak uses [Consul](https://consul.io) for cluster membership instead of Serf so we can make use of Consul’s other features, namely `events` and the `key-value` store.
 It won’t be detailed here how these features of Consul work, a whole post about Consul based clusters is coming soon.
-Recipes are using one more additional thing: the small [plugn](https://github.com/progrium/plugn) project by Jeff Lindsay.
+Recipes are using one more additional thing: the small [plugn](https://github.com/progrium/plugn) project.

 The main concept behind this is the following: before the cluster install is started, a `recipe-pre-install` Consul event is sent to the cluster that triggers the `recipe-pre-install` hook of the enabled plugins, therefore executing the plugins' `recipe-pre-install` script.
 After the cluster installation is finished the same happens but with the `recipe-post-install` event and hook.
 The key-value store is used to signal plugin success or failure - after the plugins finished execution on a node, a new Consul key is added in the format `/events/<event-id>/<node-hostname>` that contains the exit status.
 Cloudbreak is able to check the key-value store if the recipe finished successfully or not.

 <!-- more -->